pancelor/pancelor.github.io/templates/posts/linecook.md

 ### inspiration

 This was a really fun game jam!
 The idea is that you take 2 weeks to make a 1-minute game that is somehow inspired by the previous game in the chain, and then you nominate 2\~3 people to continue the chain.
-[Patrick](https://twitter.com/clockworkpat) nominated me, so I went and played his game [Arithmetic Bounce](https://patrickgh3.itch.io/arithmetic-bounce) to see what inspiration would strike:
+[Patrick](https://twitter.com/clockworkpat) nominated me, so I played his game [Arithmetic Bounce](https://patrickgh3.itch.io/arithmetic-bounce) to see what inspiration would strike:

 <figure>
   <video preload="auto" controls loop autoplay muted src="/assets/linecook/arithmetic-bounce.mp4"></video>